[et_pb_section bb_built=”1″][et_pb_row][et_pb_column type=”4_4″][et_pb_text]

 Oftentimes, it is not the physical object that holds sentimental value, just the memories that are attached to it.
 If something cannot be used or has been sitting in storage for the last few years, consider taking a picture before parting with it.
 You can upload these pictures to your computer or print them out to keep in a scrapbook.
 This will save you a lot of space while also allowing you to take a walk down memory lane whenever you want.

 Doing any project a little at a time is easier than trying to get everything done all at once.
-Giving yourself plenty of time to sort through each item will provide you with a chance to think through what you want to bring and help you stay organized.
-By planning ahead, you will reduce a lot of the stress that comes with moving.
+Giving yourself plenty of time to sort through each item will provide you with a chance to think through what you want to bring and help you stay organized during the process of downsizing in retirement.
+By planning, you will reduce a lot of the stress that comes with moving.
 Start with the smaller, less meaningful objects and work your way to the bigger decisions.
 This will help you to avoid rushing at the last minute and throwing everything into the moving van.

 6. Multipurpose Furniture

-Sometimes downsizing is not just about getting rid of belongings, it is about doing as much as you can with the space you have.
+Sometimes downsizing for retirement is not just about getting rid of belongings, it is about doing as much as you can with the space you have in your new primary residence.
 Try to find tables for your living room with drawers to add some storage to your living space.
-In your bedroom, use a bed set that has storage underneath the box spring so that your room can manage with a smaller dresser or closet.
-Using one piece of furniture to handle two jobs will give you more space to work with while also helping you to avoid clutter.
+In your bedroom, use a bed set that has storage underneath the box spring so that your room can be managed with a smaller dresser or closet.
+Using one piece of furniture to handle two jobs will give you more space to work while also helping you avoid clutter.